sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

         ![Locked user2](data-lake-user-locked.png)

+3. Attempt to connect one more time after the account has been locked (4th time) to trigger the alert.

-3. Additional details about users can be seen by calling the procedure `sa_get_user_status`.
+4. Additional details about users can be seen by calling the procedure `sa_get_user_status`.
 The user can be unlocked using by resetting the login policy.

     ```SQL
     CALL sa_get_user_status;